 6. Barriers That Limit Access to Existing Building.
+Description of each barrier and nature of limitation.

 Parking area and accessible route are in generally good condition, but spaces lack some or all required signage.
 A van-accessible space is not identified.